-tate to $(1 - \lambda)$ (prevailing interest on corporate bonds), where λ denotes the highest marginal tax rate.
-If this is the case, all of the tax that the U.S. Treasury foregoes is transferred to state and local governments.

-•But if there are not enough taxpayers in the highest tax bracket to "clear the market" for state and local bonds, state and local governments must offer an interest rate higher than (1 - λ)(prevailing interest on corporate bonds).
-Perhaps it will be necessary to entice some taxpayers in the second-to-highest or even third-to-highest bracket.
+- •If there are enough taxpayers in the highest tax bracket to "clear the market" for state and local bonds, the interest rate on such bonds should gravitate to $(1-\lambda)^$ (prevailing interest on corporate bonds), where $\lambda$ denotes the highest marginal tax rate.
+If this is the case, all the tax that the U.S. Treasury foregoes is transferred to state and local governments. - •But if there are not enough taxpayers in the highest tax bracket to "clear the market" for state and local bonds, state and local governments must offer an interest rate higher than (1 λ)\(prevailing interest on corporate bonds).
+Perhaps it will be necessary to entice some taxpayers in the second-to-highest or even third-to-highest bracket to purchase such bonds.
 The effect of this is to give taxpayers in the highest tax bracket a windfall, i.e., an after-tax return on state and local bonds that is higher than the after-tax return on corporate bonds.
-In this case, not all of the foregone tax revenue is transferred from the U.S. Treasury to state and local governments; some of it is transferred to taxpayers in the highest tax bracket.

-- •How will this affect the market for corporate bonds? - •In effect, those who invest in state and local bonds have the power to "vote" to have some of their tax dollars go to state and local governments rather than to the federal government.
-Most of the (rational) voters will have high incomes. - •There is no limit to the amount of interest that a taxpayer may exclude under this provision.56 Hence state and local governments may be encouraged to borrow more than they otherwise would.
+In this case, not all the foregone tax revenue is transferred from the U.S. Treasury to state and local governments; some of it is transferred to taxpayers in the highest tax bracket. - •How will this affect the market for corporate bonds? - •In effect, those who invest in state and local bonds have the power to "vote" to have some of their tax dollars go to state and local governments rather than to the federal government.
+Most of the (rational) voters will have high incomes. - •There is no limit to the amount of interest that a taxpayer may exclude under this provision.
+Hence state and local governments may be encouraged to borrow more than they otherwise would.
 The laws of some states limit the amount that they can borrow.

-•State and local governments may elect to finance "too many" capital projects - e.g., highways, schools, government buildings - by issuing bonds, as opposed either to foregoing such expenditures or by procuring necessary funds in another manner, e.g., raising taxes.
+•State and local governments may elect to finance "too many" capital projects - e.g., highways, schools, government buildings - by issuing bonds, as opposed either to foregoing such expenditures or procuring necessary funds in another manner, e.g., raising taxes.